tonywong94/edge_pydb/README.md

 loads an HDF5 file.
 The path must be given, otherwise a listing of available paths is provided.

-A `demo_notebk` folder provides examples of accessing and plotting database values in a Jupyter notebook.
+A `demo_notebk` folder and various subfolders provide examples of accessing and plotting database values in a Jupyter notebook.

 ## HDF5 File Contents